Air-Petr/tic-tac-toe-ai/README.md

 There are three difficulties of AI players: easy, normal and hard.
 - Easy player does random moves.
 - Hard player is based on a minimax algorithm.
 He is unbeatable.
-- Normal player is a combination of both.
+- Normal player is between hard and easy player.
 He doesn't give you an easy victory, but can be caught by fork.
 Just like an average human Tic-tac-toe player.

 ```php
 $easyPlayer = Player::easy();